 Not all gut bacteria contribute equally to ecosystem stability.
 Ecologists have long recognised "keystone species" -- organisms whose influence on community structure is disproportionate to their numerical abundance.
 The same principle applies to the gut microbiome.

 Faecalibacterium prausnitzii.
 The dominant butyrate producer in the healthy human colon.
 Butyrate is the primary energy source for colonocytes, a key regulator of tight-junction protein expression, and a potent anti-inflammatory mediator that suppresses NF-kB activation via GPR109A signalling (Parada Venegas et al., 2019).
-Patients with inflammatory bowel disease consistently show reduced F. prausnitzii abundance, and its depletion after antibiotic exposure predicts prolonged recovery times.
-Recent work has confirmed that F. prausnitzii-derived extracellular vesicles modulate macrophage metabolism to reduce intestinal fibrosis (Li et al., 2024).
+Patients with inflammatory bowel disease consistently show reduced F. prausnitzii abundance, and its depletion after antibiotic exposure predicts prolonged recovery times (Parada Venegas et al., 2019).
+Emerging evidence suggests that F. prausnitzii-derived extracellular vesicles may modulate macrophage metabolism to reduce intestinal fibrosis, though large-scale human trials are still needed (Fang et al., 2025).

 Akkermansia muciniphila.
 A mucin-degrading species that paradoxically supports mucus layer integrity by stimulating goblet cell mucin production -- a "use it to renew it" dynamic.
 The 2019 proof-of-concept trial by Depommier and colleagues demonstrated that both live and pasteurised A. muciniphila supplementation improved insulin sensitivity, reduced cholesterol, and enhanced gut barrier markers in overweight and obese adults over three months (Depommier et al., 2019).
 This was a pivotal finding because pasteurised (heat-killed) preparations showed equivalent or superior effects to live bacteria, opening the door to postbiotic applications.

-The clinical implication is straightforward: a Reinoculate phase that introduces Lactobacillus and Bifidobacterium strains without assessing or addressing keystone species depletion may produce symptomatic improvement without ecological restoration.
+The clinical implication is straightforward: a Reinoculate phase that introduces Lactobacillus and Bifidobacterium strains without assessing or addressing keystone species depletion may produce symptomatic improvement without ecological restoration (Tett et al., 2025).
 The transient species wash through; the structural deficit remains.

 The concept of prebiotics has evolved substantially.
 The traditional view -- fibre feeds good bacteria -- is mechanistically correct but therapeutically imprecise.
 Sonnenburg and Sonnenburg (2014) first articulated the concept of "microbiota-accessible carbohydrates" (MACs), demonstrating that chronic MAC deprivation progressively and irreversibly erodes microbial diversity across generations.